sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/immerse-launchpad.md

 >
 >This shader is required to be used for Marty's Mods shaders RTGI and ReLight.
 It can also be optionally used with MXAO.

-iMMERSE Launchpad is a helper shader for other Marty's Mods shaders like RTGI, MXAO, and ReLight.
+iMMERSE: Launchpad is a helper shader for other Marty's Mods shaders like RTGI, MXAO, and ReLight.
 With that in mind, there won't be a whole lot of changes that you can see on screen.

 ## Smoothed Normals